 Step two: Place lid on Instant Pot and make sure the pressure release valve is in the sealed position.
 Set to High Pressure and the cooking time to 6 minutes.
 That’s it!
 The Instant Pot will begin building pressure immediately, but it will take about 10 minutes to build pressure to start cooking.
 Once the pot comes to pressure, the timer will begin counting down.

-Step three: Once the cook time is up, leave the pot alone for 10 more minutes.
+Step three: Once the cooking time is up, leave the pot alone for 10 more minutes.
 This will begin the countdown for natural pressure release.
-The timer will also begin to count back up so you can easily keep track of when the 10 minute natural release is up.
+The timer will also begin to count back up so you can easily keep track of when the 10-minute natural release is up.